U.S. Route 9W: Rockland County

 Across the state line, US 9W continues in Palisades as Highland Avenue, a two-lane road through mostly residential suburban surroundings.
 It passes Columbia University's Lamont–Doherty Earth Observatory and then Tallman Mountain State Park.
 Bending westward to Sparkill, it meets NY 340.

 It returns to the riverside at Piermont, where it takes the name Broadway Avenue.
 Running due north, it enters Nyack and meets with the New York State Thruway (I-87 and I-287) just west of the Tappan Zee Bridge.
 It then runs along the thruway to the east terminus of NY 59 in downtown Nyack, where it becomes North Highland Avenue once again.
 North of Upper Nyack, it passes Rockland Lake through Valley Cottage and then Rockland Lake State Park.

 Alongside the park, it crosses town lines again.
 NY 303 reaches its north end just after the park and, after a tight curve NY 304, reaches its northern terminus as well.

 US 9W then returns to the riverside briefly, trending away from it into Haverstraw under the name Congers Avenue.
 The village is followed immediately by West Haverstraw, where US 202 comes in at an oblique angle and joins US 9W, creating the first concurrency along the route.

 The combined highways head north from the Haverstraws as South, then North, Liberty Drive, passing Stony Point Battlefield.
 They return to the Hudson at Tomkins Cove, where the Hudson River National Defense Reserve Fleet was moored from 1947 to 1971.
 Between Tomkins Cove and Jones Point there are two large ships anchor surrounding a monument alongside the road that marks the spot which is just across from Indian Point Energy Center in Buchanan.

 At Jones Point, the road curves and bends above the river as it works its way around Dunderberg Mountain, the southernmost peak of the Hudson Highlands and part of Bear Mountain State Park.

 At Iona Island, it levels out again briefly and then US 9W/US 202 climbs to the heart of the state park at Bear Mountain Inn and Hessian Lake, where the Appalachian Trail crosses beneath the road in the only artificial tunnel along its entire route.
 The Orange County line is crossed just before Bear Mountain Circle.

 Orange County

 The circle marks the northern terminus of the PIP and the junction with US 6.
 US 202 leaves US 9W to join US 6 here and cross the Bear Mountain Bridge.
-North of the circle, US 9W continues as an undivided four-lane road, crossing Popolopen Creek and affording views of the similarly named Torne.
+North of the circle, US 9W continues as a four-lane surface road, crossing Popolopen Creek and affording views of the similarly named Torne.
 It passes first the historic Fort Montgomery, then enters the small hamlet of the same name, distinguished by a post office, gas station, and some other small businesses.